chesterxgchen/posts/spark_integration/spark_integration.md

 Here is what we have developed:

-Only use Spark-assembly for test
+* Only use Spark-assembly for test

-Selectively include the needed Spark module jars.
+* Selectively include the needed Spark module jars.
 For example, we only include the core, mllib, yarn, network-shuffle, hive and core modules, other unrelated modules are not used as dependency.
-Exclude the servlet jars from Spark.
-Add back the needed 3rd party servlet related to the WebUI module only.Carefully examine the order of 3rd party jar dependency
+* Exclude the servlet jars from Spark.
+* Add back the needed 3rd party servlet related to the WebUI module only.
+* Carefully examine the order of 3rd party jar dependency

 Currently, our integration is only limited to Spark Yarn-Cluster mode, so we included the following artifacts from spark-jar.